SAG Awards 2018: Women take center stage

 "We are living in a watershed moment," Bell said.
 "And as we march forward with active momentum and open ears, let's make sure that we're leading the charge with empathy and diligence because fear and anger never win the race."

-The first award of the night for outstanding performance by a male actor in a comedy went to William H. Macy for "Shameless."
+The first award of the night for outstanding performance by a male actor in a comedy went to William H. Macy for "Shameless," his third for that role and his fourth career win.

 Julia Louis-Dreyfus also won for her role on "Veep," but the actress was not present to receive the award.
 Her "Veep" castmates acknowledged Louis-Dreyfus moments later, when they won for best ensemble performance by a cast in a television comedy.